cosmos/cosmos-sdk/docs/intro/sdk-app-architecture.md

 +---------------------+
 ```

   Note that Tendermint only handles transaction bytes.
-It has no knowledge of what these bytes realy mean.
+It has no knowledge of what these bytes mean.
 All Tendermint does is to order them deterministically.
 It is the job of the application to give meaning to these bytes.
-Tendermint passes the bytes to the application via the ABCI, and expects a return code to inform it if the message was succesful or not.
+Tendermint passes the bytes to the application via the ABCI, and expects a return code to inform it if the message was successful or not.

 Here are the most important messages of the ABCI: